BeckTimothy/undiscord4brave/README.md

 # Undiscord - Delete all messages in a Discord channel or DM

 # I forked this for brave only, and replaced the most recent version with a previously working version that I've updated to not look like shit and still work on brave as I'm sick of coming to this project and fixing it every 3 to 4 months.
+It may work on other browsers, but I'm not testing it. kek.

 > ⚠️ **Any tool that automates actions on user accounts, including this one, could result in account termination.** (see [self-bots][self-bots]).